-In collaboration with the American Heart Association, the Mitral Valve Foundation recently recognized Hackensack University Medical Center with the Mitral Valve Repair Reference Center Award.
-This honor recognizes centers in the United States which have a demonstrated record of superior clinical outcomes in degenerative mitral valve repair resulting from evidence-based guideline treatment.
-The Mitral Foundation’s Scientific Advisory Board, including surgeons, cardiologists and imagers from around the country, developed the criteria applied in the evaluation of candidate centers.
+In collaboration with the American Heart Association, the Mitral Foundation recently recognized Hackensack Meridian Hackensack University Medical Center for the second year with the Mitral Valve Repair Reference Center Award in 2022.
+This honor recognizes the elite centers in the United States that demonstrate a record of superior clinical outcomes in degenerative mitral valve repair resulting from evidence-based guideline treatment.

 The Mitral Foundation and the American Heart Association created the recognition program to identify, award and promote the nation’s best medical centers for mitral valve repair surgery, and provide patients and physicians a way to differentiate hospitals and surgeons who have mastered complex mitral valve reconstruction and have consistently delivered high-quality outcomes.
 The recognition program references volume, resource and clinical performance measures to award experienced hospitals and surgeons.

-Learn More about top-rated cardiac care happening at Hackensack University Medical Center.
+Learn more about innovative heart and vascular care at Hackensack University Medical Center.